joaodealmeida/thesis/README.md

 Example of file names: Adipose - Visceral (Omentum)-edges.csv and Adipose - Visceral (Omentum)-nodes.csv

-sh makeDendograms.sh
+When every tissue has its own -edges/nodes cytoscape files in the folder, run: sh makeDendograms.sh

-Use the tissueInfo.txt and the tree in newick format in the BioTree Viewer for better analysis.
+Use the /data/output/camacho-ficheiros/tissueInfo.txt and the tree in newick format (/data/output/camacho-ficheiros/trees) in the BioTree Viewer for better analysis.
 (https://joaoalmeida.me/dissertacao/viewer/)
 ```